PwC Brazil’s Access Your Potential programme is helping equip youth with skills for future employment

 • Online training through nano courses

-The mentoring dynamic consists of conversations and guidance on topics such as self-knowledge, career guidance, education and professions, technical and behavioral skills, personal marketing, preparation for interviews, networking, time management, mental and physical health and financial intelligence.
+The mentoring dynamic consists of conversations and guidance on topics such as self-knowledge, career development, education and professions, technical and behavioural skills, personal marketing, preparation for interviews, networking, time management, mental and physical health and financial literacy.
 PwC Brazil volunteer mentors also go through training prior to being matched with a mentee to ensure they have the right tools and support to make the experience positive.

 The online training and nano courses focus on building digital skills such as technological solutions, leadership and skills development, design thinking and data analysis.
-These courses are delivered virtually and the webinars are hosted by PwC Brazil and deliver content to the students that is focussed on upskilling in soft and hard skills.
+These courses are delivered virtually, with webinars facilitated by PwC Brazil, aiming to equip students with a balanced mix of soft and hard skills.

-At the end of the program, a group of young people will be able to access scholarships to continue their learning with the educational institute PwC Brazil has partnered with on the programme.
+Upon completion of the program, a select group of young individuals will have the opportunity to receive scholarships.
+This will enable them to further their education with the educational institution that PwC Brazil has collaborated with for this program.

 Playback of this video is not currently available

-Since the launch in 2021 PwC Brazil has delivered this programme to 400 young people across the country of which 55% participation is by female students.
+Since the launch in 2021 PwC Brazil has delivered this programme to more than 700 young people across the country of which 67% participation is by female students.
 The programme has also delivered:

-• 35 scholarships that included a 12 month subscription to access more nano courses with the educational institution
+• 50 scholarships that included a 12 month subscription to access more nano courses with the educational institution.

 • 28 young people who have participated in the programme have gone on to be hired by PwC Brazil

-• 104 young people registered in PwC Brazil’s exclusive talent bank for future opportunities
+• More than 100 young people registered in PwC Brazil’s exclusive talent bank for future opportunities

 Follow us